Last Edited 03 October 2018

 What am I researching?

-Digital fiction, mostly.
 I’m coming at this as a practitioner, using a practice-led methodology to analyse the creative process.
-Almost all of the research I’ve undertaken myself has been practice-led, or practice-based, I’ll stick with one term eventually, and this has served me well so far.
+Almost all of the research I’ve undertaken has been practice-led, or practice-based, I’ll stick with one term eventually, and this has served me well so far.

-My basic plan is to read the theory in the area whilst I write some fiction in a “born digital” medium, likely to be written in Twine or ChoiceScript initially, and then apply said critical theory in a pre- and post-textual analysis of the created text.
+My basic method is to write in a “born digital” medium, WordPress and Twitter and never having the opportunity to be printed and retain its functionality, and then apply critical theory in a pre- and post-textual analysis of the created text and the creative process.

-So far, I’ve engaged with the theory from authors such as Espen Aarseth, Janet Murray, Nick Montfort, and N. Katherine Hayles.
-I think these are all strong places to start, and I’ll be widening the net as I go.
+I’ve engaged with the theory from authors such as Espen Aarseth, Janet Murray, Nick Montfort, and N. Katherine Hayles.
+These are all strong places to start, and are some of the many authors I’m reading; but it gives you an idea of the critical discourse I’ve entered.

 Why Digital Fiction?